kwarkGorny/3DGame/README.md

 # 3DGame
-2.5D top down space shooter made in 2 weeks using C++17 in OpenGL.

-## Gameplay:
-Standard top-down shooter just destroy as much asteroids as you can before getting your ship wreck.
+2.5D top-down space shooter just destroy as much asteroids as you can before getting your ship wreck.

 ## Controls:
-Controls are very basics:
 ```
 A - to move left
 D - to move right